 Or to make it better, they can have details such as patient name, age, and date of vaccination on various web pages of their website.
 And then create QR Codes having these weblinks.
-Then these QR Code can be added to the respective vaccine certificate.
+Then these QR Code can be added to the respective vaccination QR Code certificate.

 When scanned, it will take the end-users to all the vaccination information on your web portal.
 Since all the information is on your portal, no one will be able to tamper with it.

-Many countries across the world are using QR Codes on vaccine certificates and lab reports.
+Many countries across the world are using vaccination QR Code and lab reports.
 Here are some of them:

-In India, Every vaccine certificate for protection against the COVID-19 has a QR Code on it.
+In India, every vaccine certificate for protection against the COVID-19 has a vaccination QR Code on it.
 The certificate has all the details such as the person’s name, age, gender, and date and place of vaccination.

 To travel within Europe, people need to produce proof of vaccination.
 The validity of the certificate happens to be till 9 months from the date of the shot.